AMWA-TV/bcp-003/security-proposal.md

 As JSON Web Tokens are not encrypted themselves, it is important that these requests are also performed over HTTPS.
 If not encrypted, the Web Token could be intercepted and used to make calls by a third party.

+<!
+ToDo - So again, this reads as a description.
+Should any of this be "shall"? -->

 ![Client authorisation - image courtesy of Riedel<span data-label="fig:clientAuthorisation"></span>](images/nmos_sec_2.png)